 A type of acquaintance rape.
-Date rape is when someone is sexually assault and the perpetrator is someone they were involved romantically.
-So like, they went on a date or have a sexual/romantic history.
+Date rape is when someone is sexually assaulted and the perpetrator is someone with whom they’ve gone on a date or someone with whom they have a sexual/romantic history.
 Just because someone agrees to go on a date does not mean they are consenting to sex.
+You cannot consent now for sexual activity in the future.
+That is not consent.
+One must also consent at the time of sexual contact.
 This type of rape is common on university campuses.

 The idea that there are two genders that have set characteristics.
 The gender binary assumes that your gender identity, sexuality, and feminine or masculine characteristics correlate with your genitals.
 So, if you are assigned female at birth, the gender binary assumes that you will appear and act feminine and be attracted to men.

 The roles society assigns to men and women based on the gender binary.
 These are roles and behaviors that are deemed acceptable based on your gender.
 For example, the idea that all women should be mothers and caregivers that stay in the home.